riccibitti/CloudMyIp/README.md

 ## How it works:
 * an ESP8266 module (e.g. NodeMCU) reads the home network public IP address using the [ipify.org](http://ipify.org) API
-* the module echoes back the public IP address to the cloud, publishing  "dweet" using the [dweet.io](http://dweet.io) APIs.
+* the module echoes back the public IP address to the cloud, publishing a "dweet" using the [dweet.io](http://dweet.io) APIs.
 * a web application running on [freeboard.io](http://freeboard.io) reads the dweet, and presents the public IP address nicely  using any web browser.

 ## Dweets?